eugenia1984/english/glossary.md

 - **features** refer to the various functions, parts, or aspects of the software.
 Each feature, like a login process or a payment system, is a specific capability or function that the software offers.

+- **fuel**: typically refers to a substance that is used to produce energy, like gasoline for cars or coal for trains.
+However, in everyday language, people often use fuel to describe something that gives them energy or motivation.
+For example, ``someone might call food or drink their fuel if it helps them to start the day with energy``.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> G